How to Prevent and Relieve Tight or Sore Calves

 Since chronic tightness is usually caused by repetitive movement, simply doing a few stretches or getting a massage won’t permanently loosen tight calf muscles or prevent sore calves.
 “In order to fix the way our bodies function, we have to improve our movements and habits,” says Cody Braun, fitness specialist at Openfit.

 To prevent sore calves, start by limiting your time wearing high heels.
 And understand that if you play sports that require you to be on your toes or dancing, your calves will need some extra attention.
 “Then, you want to actively strengthen the opposing muscles [in your lower legs], which have not worked to their full potential due to the opposing limitations,” Braun says.

-He suggests strengthening your anterior tibialis (a muscle that runs along your shin) and your posterior tibialis (a muscle in the arch of your foot).
+Without going too deep into calf anatomy, he suggests strengthening your anterior tibialis (the muscle that runs along your shin) and your posterior tibialis (the muscle in the arch of your foot).
 Strengthening these muscles will help your body to move more efficiently.

 And don’t forget your warm-up: “Foam rolling prior to exercise can help prepare the muscles to move through their proper ranges of motion,” says Alison Roessler, a personal trainer based in Oakland, California.
 You should also do dynamic stretches before your workout to warm up your entire lower body, Braun explains.
 By doing dynamic stretches (like lunges, leg swings, and half squats) you’ll get your whole lower body ready to work.

 You can get achy lower legs for a number of reasons.
 You might find that you get tight calves after exercising, or you might get sore calf muscles from walking on new terrain (like the beach).
 Whatever the culprit is for your soreness or tightness, here are a few tips to help you relieve sore calves right away.